jordanrlee/PortfolioSite/README.md

 # My Portfolio Site
-A React website made by Jordan, For Jordan.
+A React website made by Jordan, for Jordan.

 **Packages Used:**